Andersson scores in return, Kings top Vegas 4-2 - WHIZ News

 William Karlsson and Shea Theodore scored for Vegas.
 Marc-Andre Fleury made 26 saves.

-Los Angeles looked sharp early by staying disciplined in the first period, avoided giving Vegas an opportunity by staying out of the penalty box, and was nimble in pushing the puck through the neutral zone efficiently to keep the pressure on Fleury and control the tempo early.
+Los Angeles looked sharp early by staying disciplined in the first period, avoided giving Vegas an opportunity by staying out of the penalty box, and was nimble in pushing the puck through the neutral zone efficiently to keep the pressure on Fleury and control the tempo.

 Athanasiou opened the scoring when he snuck behind Vegas’ Zach Whitecloud and William Carrier to gather a loose puck, skated into the zone and beat Fleury with a backhand over his glove.

-The Kings extended their lead to two goals when Tobias Bjornfot fired a rebound from the point and it trickled through Fleury’s pads, and Andersson punched it home in his first game back in more than a month.
+The Kings extended their lead to two goals when Andersson punched home Tobias Bjornfot shot from the point that trickled through Fleury’s pads.

+“Fun to be back and get a goal, it was a good feeling and good win on the road,” Andersson said.
+“Every game is huge at this point.
+We treat every game as a playoff game now.”

-It marked the second time in the past three games the Golden Knights allowed two goals in the first period.
+It marked the second time in the past three games the Golden Knights allowed two goals in the first period, after coming into the contest with a 30-18 advantage in the opening frame.

 Vegas cut the lead in half when Jonathan Marchessault’s shot caromed off Los Angeles defenseman Matt Roy’s skate and the puck trickled to the goal line, where Karlsson snuck a snap shot from the side of the net.